Abul Fateh: Pakistani diplomat

-A further posting as Third Secretary followed in Calcutta (1953–1956).
-During this time he married, at Rangpur on 5 January 1956, Mahfuza Banu of Dhubri, Assam daughter of Shahabuddin Ahmed, a respected lawyer and Mashudaa Banu a well known social campaigner.
-Then promoted to Second Secretary, he served in the Pakistan Embassy in Washington, D.C. from 1956 to 1960, during which time he and his wife had their two sons, one of whom, Aladin, is a strategy consultant, academic, artist and Editor Emeritus of the Bangladeshi news organisation Bdnews24.
+A further posting as third secretary followed in Calcutta (1953–1956).
+Then promoted to second secretary, he served in the Pakistan Embassy in Washington, D.C., from 1956 to 1960.

-Abul Fateh was a Director attached to the Foreign Ministry in Karachi from 1960 to 1963, during which time he was founding Director of Pakistan's Foreign Service Academy in Lahore and also went for a year and a half (1962–1963) to Geneva as a Fellow of the Graduate Institute of International Studies (Institut Universitaire de Hautes Etudes Internationales) under a Carnegie fellowship.
+Fateh was a director attached to the Foreign Ministry in Karachi from 1960 to 1963, during which time he was the founding director of Pakistan's Foreign Service Academy in Lahore and also went for a year and a half (1962–1963) to Geneva as a Fellow of the Graduate Institute of International Studies (Institut Universitaire de Hautes Etudes Internationales) under a Carnegie fellowship.

-Further foreign postings followed.
-He was First Secretary (and latterly acting chief of mission) in Prague from 1965 to 1966, Counsellor in New Delhi from 1966 to 1967, and Deputy High Commissioner in Calcutta from 1968 to 1970.
+Fateh was first secretary (and latterly acting chief of mission) in Prague from 1965 to 1966, counsellor in New Delhi from 1966 to 1967, and deputy high commissioner in Calcutta from 1968 to 1970.
 He received his first posting as ambassador, at the Pakistan Embassy in Baghdad, in 1970.